COVID-19 Updates for the Trades: Coronavirus Resources, Links, Headlines for Contractors

 Magazine encourages readers to ask about safety measures.
 Do you have an answer?
 Key takeaway: Does your home services company have a script for CSRs should customers ask what steps you are taking to keep them safe during your service visit to their home?
-Sarasota Magazine is among the publications recommending consumers ask that question before allowing a worker into their home.
+Sarasota Magazine is among the publications before allowing a worker into their home.

 CISA Updates ‘Essential’ List To Include Plumbing and Mechanical Supply Chains

 The U.S. government on Tuesday fortified the supply chain for HVAC companies, plumbers, electricians and others in the trades by adding those workers to the list of “essential” businesses.